Repositorios-de-Estudio/sobre-mi-en-ingles/README.md

 ## What are your soft skills? (strengths/fortalezas)

-- I'm a good teammate, I like be a good player
+- I'm a good teammate, I like to be a good player
-- I can be a leader when it is neccesary or I can follow instrucctions
+- When it is neccesary I can be a leader or I can follow instrucctions
-- Usually I document any issue to share knowledge with my teammates and our company
+- I usually document any important situaction, issue and solution to share knowledge with my teammates and our company
-- I some situations I preffer asking to someone before to do something
+- In some situations I preffer to ask someone before to do something
 - I like training and share to my teammates
 - I have exeperiencie to manage somethings on a projects and I have been exposed with the customer for listen and advise them